gerbaudo/DileptonMatrixMethod/data/README.md

 Summary of the various matrices.
 As a rule of thumb, always pick the latest one.

+- FakeMatrix_Jun_17.root split kin uncertainty in components (and hack-last-mu-bin)
 - FakeMatrix_May_14.root as May_10 but with hack-last-mu-bin and syst unc
 - FakeMatrix_May_10.root as May 04, but Ana_2LWH instead of python iso
 - FakeMatrix_May_04.root as Mar 18, but with wh tight def